 The simplest example of such non-local excitations are domain walls in the ordered phase of the one-dimensional Ising model.
 Indeed, in the simulated adiabatic cooling protocol of Ref.~\cite{mathhies2022adibatic_demag}, it was found that cooling this phase is {\it parametrically} more difficult than cooling the paramagnetic phase, in the sense that the energy density of the system decreases as a power law with the number of cooling steps (as opposed to exponentially in the paramagnetic phase).
-This difficulty in cooling the ferromagnetic phase can be traced back to the fact that the domain wall excitations are non-local, and only pairs of nearby domain walls can be removed by a local coupling to a bath.
-This obstacle can be overcome by breaking the $Z_2$ spin flip symmetry of the Ising model during the cooling process, which confines the domain wall excitations; however, such a solution is not available in other cases, such as topologically ordered phases, whose excitations are intrinsically non-local in nature.
+This obstacle of can be overcome by breaking the $Z_2$ spin flip symmetry of the Ising model during the cooling process, which confines the domain wall excitations; however, such a solution is not available in other cases, such as topologically ordered phases, whose excitations are intrinsically non-local in nature.